-Notes for First Year Students:
+Notes for First Year Students

 - All courses are subject to revision from year to year. - Arrangements for tutorial groups are made in the first few days of term.
-Information is posted on the French Department Noticeboards outside the French Department Seminar Room (A 318). - Details of prescribed texts and examination formats are available in the brochure presenting First Year French courses, which may be obtained from the Secretary of the French Department (A 314).
+Information is posted on the French Department Notice board outside the French Department Seminar (Room A318, stairs A -D, 3rd floor). - Details of prescribed texts and examination formats are available in the brochure presenting First Year French courses, which may be obtained from the Secretary of the French Department (A314).

-Second Year (FR 2000)
+SECOND YEAR (FR 2000)